 Friday: Morning writing time; afternoon workshop; group dinner

 We may modify any of the above, taking student preferences into account.
 We will also offer group outings to local places of interest.

 DON’T JUST TAKE OUR WORD FOR IT…

 Our Italy retreat is recommended for writers with some screenwriting training.
 Although we have welcomed writers at all levels of experience, our ideal participant has written at least one script, is familiar with format, and has a basic understanding of script writing software such as Final Draft.
-We are delighted to work with first-time screenwriters via our LA-based workshops and coaching services.
-We ask writers who participate in the Italy retreat to be open to constructive feedback, and to be willing to provide such feedback to others.
+We are delighted to work with first-time screenwriters via our online workshops and coaching services.

 To maximize your time, your workshop leader may ask you to submit story outlines, beat sheets, or treatments in advance.
 As part of the application, you must submit a brief description of the project you would like to tackle in Italy.
 You may change your mind, as long as you discuss the switch in advance with our leader.
 To apply, see Registration.